 Complementary and herbal therapies are sometimes referred to as “natural” and may be derived from plants and other sources.
 Some people believe that these products are safer than prescription products.
-However, scientific studies of these compounds have not supported this belief (2).
-Extracts from plants and other “natural” products may actually cause harm and can interact with prescribed medicines (5).
+However, scientific studies of these compounds have not supported this belief (4).
+Extracts from plants and other so-called “natural” products may actually cause harm and can interact with prescribed medicines (5).

 Evening Primrose Oil

 Very few studies have addressed whether evening primrose oil improves hot flushes.
 Existing data shows no benefit (5, 13).
 Evening primrose oil lowers the seizure threshold in people with epilepsy and interferes with the actions of ant-epileptic medication (5).